waggle-sensor/sage-website/docs/reference-guides/plugin-development.md

 7. IF you need GPU, use the selector `sudo pluginctl run -n <some-unique-name> <1x.xx.xx.x:5000/local/my-plugin-name> -- -i top_camera`.
 8. :exclamation: `--` is a separator.
 After the `--` all arguments are for your entrypoint i.e. app.py.
 9. To check running plugins, execute `sudo pluginctl ps`.
 To stop the plugin, execute `sudo pluginctl rm` cloud-motion.
-:warning:==Do not forget to stop the plugins== after testing or it will run forever.
+:warning:Do not forget to stop the plugins after testing or it will run forever.

 ### Testing USBSerial devices
 :point_right:The USBserial device template is in [Cookiecutter Template](https://github.com/waggle-sensor/cookiecutter-sage-app).
 Also check [wxt536](https://github.com/jrobrien91/waggle-wxt536) plugin.